Data Protection for VMware vSAN

 - Perform frequent test restores to validate your backup solution is working properly.

-- A well-rounded business continuity strategy includes a data protection (backup and restore) solution and a disaster recovery plan
+- A well-rounded business continuity strategy includes a data protection (backup and restore) solution and a ransomware/disaster recovery plan.
+Blog article on this topic

 Data Protection for vSAN Summary